 Due to social distancing requirements, it is neccessary for anyone wishing to attend an adult weekly fencing session to book a slot as places are limited.

 A Full risk assessment has been carried out and is available to view

 Fencing Equipment Cleaning Guidelines and Protocols

-British Fencing have produced a protocols document which covers all aspect of cleaning fencing equipment.
+British Fencing has produced a protocols document which covers all aspect of cleaning fencing equipment.
 Abingdon Fencing club will expect all members to follow these guidelines.

 Questions raised from recent survey with responses

-What actions do you consider Abingdon Fencing Club need to take to make you feel safe?
+What actions do you consider Abingdon Fencing Club needs to take to make you feel safe?